daffl/uberproto/readme.markdown

 Uberproto is a simple base object that adds some sugar to ECMAScript 5 style object inheritance in JavaScript.

-What it can do:
+Here is what it can do in a nutshell:

 - Easily extend objects
 - Initialization methods